Changissnz/selfinterest/README.md

 more competing products failed to reach or surpass the frequency of use for that product.
 All the same, media is the one categorical class that enables one sentient being to relate to another.
-The demand of media designed by human beings, those demanded as nutrients for human beings, and even the thoughts intentionally thought of by human beings are all pertinent, "alive" in the experience of cognition in sensation and perception, primarily because the frequence of occurrence is not null.
+The demand of media designed by human beings, those demanded as nutrients for human beings, and even the thoughts intentionally thought of by human beings for their conclusions of sentiment and reason are all pertinent, "alive" in the cognition of experiential sensation and perception, primarily because the frequency of occurrence is not null.